tupl-tufts/rdl/README.md

 Currently RDL has types for the following versions of Rails:

 * Rails 5.x support - limited to the following:
+  * Automatically generates
+    * Models
-  * Automatically generates type annotations for model columns
+      * Type annotations for model column getters and setters
+      * find_by and find_by!

 ## Preconditions and Postconditions